ess-dmsc/h5cpp/doc/source/users_guide/overview.rst

 Furthermore it is important to note that *Nodes* in an HDF5 file do not have names.
-This is an unfortunate widespread misconception about HDF5. *Nodes* can be accessed via a list of named links starting at the root node (root group) of a file but the *Nodes* themeselfes have no idea about a name.
+This is an unfortunate widespread misconception about HDF5. *Nodes* can be accessed via a list of named links starting at the root node (root group) of a file but the *Nodes* themselves have no idea about a name.
-Which would not even make sense if we take the ambiguity shown above into account.
-Which of the three link chains leading to the *Dataset* instance would be the correct name of the *Dataset*?
+In fact, this would not even make sense if we take the ambiguity shown above into account - which of the three link chains leading to the *Dataset* instance would be the correct name of the *Dataset*?

 We have chosen a rather pragmatic approach to solve this naming problem